Factbox-Possible candidates to become Japan's next prime minister

 Kono has a reputation as a maverick but toed the line on key Abe policies.
 He has differentiated his conservative stances from those of his father, former chief cabinet secretary Yohei Kono, who authored a landmark 1993 apology to "comfort women", a euphemism for women forced to work in Japan's wartime military brothels.

-A member of powerful Finance Minister Taro Aso's faction, Kono has yet to formally declare his candidacy but media reports say his intention to run is strengthening.
+A member of powerful Finance Minister Taro Aso's faction, Kono has yet to formally declare his candidacy but media reports say he will likely throw his hat in the ring as early as Friday.

-"As for my next steps, I would like to make my decision after discussing this carefully with my fellow lawmakers and colleagues," he told reporters on Friday evening.
+Kono has held a series of meetings with ruling party grandees including Abe this week, in a move seen as laying the groundwork for his candidacy.

 SHIGERU ISHIBA, 64